b-ritter/frontend-nanodegree-mobile-portfolio/README.md

 I then set what was clearly analytics code not necessary for the page to run to async.
 That way, these scripts will not be render blocking.

 Because there really wasn't much css, I just inlined it all.
+I also eliminated the 'Open Sans' web font because I couldn't get the page score into an adaquate range, even when using the [web font loader](https://github.com/typekit/webfontloader).